 Raising kids in a diverse environment is an important part of ensuring they grow up to be well-rounded and empathetic adults.

-It also provides students a chance to meet other students who they might not otherwise have met.
+It also provides students a chance to meet other students they might not otherwise have met.

-Student Diversity Summit 2021
+Student Diversity Summit 2022

 For more information on the Student Diversity Summit and details on living in Macomb County, visit the Macomb County Department of Planning and Economic Development at Make Macomb Your Home.